Rose Martini Vermouth Cocktail

 Directions

 • In a shaker, combine the rose syrup, martini, lime juice, and ice.
 Shake about 30 seconds to combine.
 Try and adjust to your liking by adding more of martini, syrup, or lime.
-Enjoy right away!
+Filter if desired or serve with the ice, but keep in mind that ice will dilute already light cocktail even further.
+Enjoy!

 Notes